bl94/BL-Capstone-1/README.md

 ______________________________________

-### To keep my presentation within the given time limit and to be able to show something with a reasonable level of validity, I chose a set of three variables to compare from the 2016 survey:  Health, Time feeling happy, and Time feeling depressed.
+### To present something here with a reasonable level of validity, I chose a set of three variables to compare from the 2016 survey:  Health, Time feeling happy, and Time feeling depressed.
 <br>

 ![GSS logo](/images/Health_hap_dep.png)